Islam in China (1912–present): Republic of China

-The Hui Muslim community was divided in its support for the Xinhai Revolution (1911).
+The Hui Muslim community was divided in its support for the Xinhai Revolution (1911-1912).
 The Hui Muslims of Shaanxi supported the revolutionaries and the Hui Muslims of Gansu supported the Qing.
 The native Hui Muslims (Mohammedans) of Xi'an (Shaanxi province) joined the Han Chinese revolutionaries in slaughtering the entire 20,000 Manchu population of Xi'an.
 The native Hui Muslims of Gansu province led by general Ma Anliang sided with the Qing and prepared to attack the anti-Qing revolutionaries of Xi'an city.
 Only some wealthy Manchus who were ransomed and Manchu females survived.
 Wealthy Han Chinese seized Manchu girls to become their slaves and poor Han Chinese troops seized young Manchu women to be their wives.
 Young pretty Manchu girls were also seized by Hui Muslims of Xi'an during the massacre and brought up as Muslims.

-The Manchu dynasty fell in 1911, and the Republic of China (1912–1949) was established by Sun Yat-sen, who immediately proclaimed that the country belonged equally to the Han, Hui (Muslim), Meng (Mongol), and Tsang (Tibetan) peoples.
+The Manchu Qing dynasty fell in 1912, and the Republic of China (1912–1949) was established by Sun Yat-sen, who immediately proclaimed that the country belonged equally to the Han, Hui (Muslim), Meng (Mongol), and Tsang (Tibetan) peoples.
 This led to some improvement in relations between these different ethnic groups in China.
 The end of the Qing dynasty also marked an increase in Sino-foreign interaction.
 This led to increased contact between Muslim minorities in China and the Muslim-majority countries of the Middle East.
 By 1939, at least 33 Hui Muslims had studied at the Al-Azhar University in Cairo, Egypt.
 In 1912, the Chinese Muslim Federation was formed in the capital Nanjing.
 Similar organization formed in Beijing (1912), Shanghai (1925), and Jinan (1934).
 Academic activities within the Muslim community also flourished.
 Before the Second Sino-Japanese War (1937–1945), there existed more than a hundred known Muslim periodicals.
 Thirty journals were published between 1911 and 1937.
 Although Linxia remained the center for religious activities, many Muslim cultural activities had shifted to Beijing.
 National organizations like the Chinese Muslim Association were established for Muslims.
 Muslims served extensively in the National Revolutionary Army and reached positions of importance, like General Bai Chongxi, who became Defence Minister of the Republic of China.

 In the first decade of the 20th century, it has been estimated that there were 20 million Muslims in China proper (that is, China excluding the regions of Mongolia and Xinjiang).
 Of these, almost half resided in Gansu, over a third in Shaanxi (as defined at that time) and the rest in Yunnan.